-Fortnite's fabulous feats
+Fortnite's Fabulous Feats

 Huawei whammy: The Trump Administration’s decision to cut Huawei off from Western suppliers is hitting the Chinese phone maker hard: the company will sell 40 to 60 million fewer phones abroad, while France’s leading carriers have dropped plans to even sell Huawei’s flagship Honor phone.
 The company is hoping to make up the shortfall with increased domestic sales.

-Amazon video games a bust: It turns out there are some markets Amazon can’t crack: the tech giant has reportedly laid off dozens from its unit that develops video game, following a failure to deliver a breakout hit after years of trying.
+Amazon video games a bust: It turns out there are some markets Amazon can’t crack: the tech giant has reportedly laid off dozens from its unit that develops video games, following a failure to deliver a breakout hit after years of trying.
 The stumble has also seen Amazon fail to persuade other developers to take up its game engine software known as Lumberyard.

 Self-driving dilemma: The future is supposed to be fleets of cars driving themselves but the reality is that humans will be at the switch for a long time to come.
 This is not simply because self-driving tech is “really, really hard” but because the ideal situation for safety appears to lie in autonomous tools like automatic braking overseen by a person at the wheel.
 In other words, many of self-driving cars’ best features are already in our existing automobiles.